News

 Dogatopia described Rogers as a “serial entrepreneur…recognized as a leader in healthcare innovation, endurance event management and start-up fundraising….She was retained by the Iditarod to oversee the development of a 50th anniversary NFT catalog and to help design a broader blockchain strategy for their community.”

-Before moving south to San Diego to “help restore coral reefs to secure a vital food source and part of our ocean’s fundamental health,” she reported she was in Alaska for “several months…working as the Project Lead with team Iditarod – a favorite Alaskan charitable organization – to create their own crypto token, the IditaCoin (DGZ).
+Before moving south from Alaska to San Diego to “help restore coral reefs to secure a vital food source and part of our ocean’s fundamental health,” Rogers posted on Facebook that she’d been in Alaska for “several months…working as the Project Lead with team Iditarod – a favorite Alaskan charitable organization – to create their own crypto token, the IditaCoin (DGZ).
 The Iditarod is celebrating its 50th anniversary so this was a wonderful opportunity to bring old school and new school ops initiatives together.”

 Joswephine “JoJo” Mills, the third member of the Dogatopia team, appeared to be employed as a “research analyst” for the project until she decided to “commence studies at Notre Dame Law School this” with a focus on “blockchain and cryptocurrency law.”
 She is now dealing with patent issues surrounding crypto, cloud computing, and artificial intelligence in the Seattle office of the Davis, Wright Tremaine law firm.

-The plan clealry didn’t work.
+The plan clearly didn’t work.
 The Iditarod has in recent years shrunk to a fraction of the size of its former self.

 Urbach’s tenure has been such a failure he might end up being best remembered in the 49th state as the guy who showed up shirtless for a Zoom meeting in 2022.
 His explanation was that he needed to change clothes and forgot to turn off the camera on his computer.